huggingface/peft/docs/source/developer_guides/model_merging.md

 With PEFT, TIES merging is enabled by setting `combination_type="ties"` and setting `ties_density` to a value of the weights to keep from the individual models.
 For example, let's merge three finetuned [TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T](https://huggingface.co/TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T) models: [tinyllama_lora_nobots](https://huggingface.co/smangrul/tinyllama_lora_norobots), [tinyllama_lora_sql](https://huggingface.co/smangrul/tinyllama_lora_sql), and [tinyllama_lora_adcopy](https://huggingface.co/smangrul/tinyllama_lora_adcopy).

+Load the base model and use the [`~transformers.PreTrainedModel.resize_token_embeddings`] method to account for special tokens added to the embedding layer for each finetuned model.
+This method ensures the special tokens and initialization of the embedding layers are consistent.

-Load the base model and then use the [`~PeftModel.load_adapter`] method to load and assign each adapter a name:
+Then you can use the [`~PeftModel.load_adapter`] method to load and assign each adapter a name:

 ```py
 from peft import PeftConfig, PeftModel